 Risk Summary of Control Mechanisms Changes to regulations, e.g. more favourable benefits package, potential new entrants to scheme, e.g. part-time employees.
 The Administering Authority is alert to the potential creation of additional liabilities and administrative difficulties for employers and itself.

-Changes to national pension requirements and/or HM Revenue & Customs rules e.g. effect of abolition of earnings cap for post 1989 entrants from April 2006.
+Changes to national pension requirements and/or HM Revenue & Customs rules e.g. effect of abolition of It considers all consultation papers issued by the CLG and comments where appropriate. earnings cap for post 1989 entrants from April 2006.
+The Administering Authority will consult employers where it considers that is appropriate.